 As you can see on the pictures below, the Mogami cable is more senseless to low frequency hum than the common one.
 The hum itself and its harmonics, in this case 150Hz and 250Hz, are due to the frequency of electrical networks, which is 50Hz in Europe.

 Mogami neglex 2549 noise profile on phono usage

-OK now, let's see closely how these cables sound.
-The vinyl was the Daft Punk - Random access memories album, because it's a
+Okay, now, let's hear how these cables sound.
+The vinyl was the Daft Punk - Random access memories album, because it's a masterpiece of sound